Life lessons from ultramarathons (even if you never plan to run one)

 trail in mountains

-Naturally, practice includes running (Belcourt tackles a few 60K+ runs before an event), but also key subtasks.
-He trains in the terrain where he’ll race and focuses on nailing nutrition by eating and drinking along the way.
+Naturally, practise includes running (Belcourt tackles a few 60K+ runs before an event), but also key subtasks.
+He trains in the terrain where he’ll race, and refines his nutrition by eating and drinking along the way.

 Visualization helps, too.
 Belcourt will cross a fake finish line to get a taste of that feeling of accomplishment to keep him going.
-Knowing what achieving the goal will look like keeps him chasing after the real thing.
+Knowing what it looks like to achieve the goal keeps him chasing the real thing.

 Break it up